rabihzsiddiqui/health-trackeR/README.md

 ## The story

-This started with a stomach ache.
+This all started with many horrible stomach aches.
+At some point, I had enough.

 The dull pain lasted for hours, and at some point it occurred to me I had no idea when the pain had started, what I had eaten that could've caused it, or whether I'd already taken anything for it.
 By the time I thought to write it down, the details were already fuzzy.
 Was it food poisoning from the chicken?
 Potential cross-contamination with sesame, which I am deathly allergic to?
 Something I caught?
 I didn't know, because I had nothing written down.